openedx/edx-documentation/en_us/shared/students/SFD_self_paced.rst

      visible for homework.

 Self-paced courses do not follow a set schedule.
-Course materials do not become available according to a schedule.
+Course materials do not become available according to a schedule, but are completely available as soon as the course begins.
 Assignments and exams do not have start or due dates.
 The course shows indicators for homework assignments, but not due dates.

 .. image:: ../../shared/students/Images/Pacing_Self.png
  :width: 200